FedericoBruzzone/rusty-links/README.md

 # RustyLinks

-RustyLinks instruments the Rust compiler, in particular the MIR (Mid-level Intermediate Representation) generation, to do static analysis on the code.
+RustyLinks instruments the Rust compiler, in particular the MIR (Mid-level Intermediate Representation), to do static analysis on the code.
 It is a research project that aims to improve the Rust programming language by providing additional information to the compiler.

 ## Usage